lingtalfi/logic-feature-suggesion/README.md

 I prefer the first one, but the problem is that I need to redo the marquee drag every time I want to move the section again (i.e. it's not stored in memory).

-Hence the need for the "free" mode, where **arrangement makers** can be not only moved anywhere, but also created from anywhere, just like midi regions.
+Hence, the need for the "free" mode, where **arrangement makers** can be not only moved anywhere, but also created from anywhere, just like midi regions.

 This "free" mode would really make the **arrangement markers** useful and powerful.